-Written Short Form Consent: A written Short Form Consent should be used when it is not anticipated in advance that a non-English speaking research participant eligible for enrollment in the research partocol.
-Multiple uses (approximately 4-6) of the written Short Form Consent in the same language should be an indication that a written Long Form Consent should be developed and approved by the IRB.
+Non-English Speaking Status Not Known in Advance: A written short form consent, together with a translator reading the long form given to all participants, should be used when it is not forseen to be likely nor anticipated in advance that a non-English speaking research participant will be eligible for enrollment in the research protocol.

+Multiple uses (approximately 4 - 6) of the written short form Consent in the same language is an indication that a written long form Consent (the version given to the other participants) needs to be submitted to and approved by the IRB via an amendment.

 A written short form consent must contain a statement that the basic elements of the consent were presented to the participant or legal representative in a language that was understandable to him/her.
-The HIC maintains approved copies of the written Short Form Consent on the HIC web site for use by all investigators who did not anticipate the need to enroll a non-English speaking research participant.
-When properly completed by the investigator, the written Short Form Consent may be used without prior approval by the IRB.
-If the written Short Form Consent in a language understandable to the research participant is not provided on the HIC web site, the HIC must approve the written short form before it can be used to obtain consent from a non-English speaking research participant.
+The IRB maintains approved copies of the written short form consent on the IRB web site for use by all investigators who did not anticipate the need to enroll a non-English speaking research participant.
+When properly completed by the investigator, the written short form consent may be used without prior approval by the IRB, if it is one of the version available on the IRB webiste.
+If a written short form consent that is in a language understandable to the research participant is not provided on the IRB web site, the Investigator must submit to the IRB the form via an amendment and the IRB must approve the written short form before it can be used.
 The language of the short form must be understandable to the participant or legal representative.

-When the HIC has not provided a written short form in a language that is understandable to the research participant, the translation process shall be:
+When the IRB has not provided a written short form in a language that is understandable to the research participant, the translation process shall be:

-- 1) A certified translation from English to non-English by a translator who is fluent in both languages.
-This translation should be submitted to the IRB for approval. - 2) A 2-way process that includes: a) a forward translation from English to non-English by a translator who is fluent in both languages is done and b) a back translation by a different translator who is fluent in both languages, and who has not seen the original English consent form.
-This version of the Short Form Consent must be reviewed by the PI for accuracy and then sent to the IRB for approval.
+- 1) A certified translation from English to non-English by a translator who is fluent in both languages (no back translation is not required).
+This translation should be submitted to the IRB for approval. - Or - 2) A two-way process where a) a forward translation of the consent from English to non-English by a translator who is fluent in both languages and b) a back translation into English by a different translator who is fluent in both languages, and who has not seen the original English consent form.
+This version of the Consent must be reviewed by the PI for accuracy and then sent to the IRB for approval.

 The signature of a witness is required on the form.
 It should be signed by the participant or legal representative, the witness, and translator.
-(Although the signature of the translator is not specifically required on the Written Short Form by federal regulations, this requirement is determined by the WSU IRB as a method to document the name of the translator for the participant or legal representative.)
-The translator may serve as a witness.
+Although the signature of the translator is not specifically required on the Written Short Form by federal regulations, this requirement is determined by the WSU IRB as a method to document the name of the translator for the participant or legal representative.
+The translator may not serve as a witness.
 A copy of the signed short form consent and a copy of the approved version of the English consent form should be given to the participant or legal representative.

 Translator: This person should be fluent both in English and the language that is understandable to the participant or legal representative.
-The translator gives an oral presentation to the participant or legal representative that is understandable to the participant that describes the content of the English version of Informed Consent.
+The translator gives an oral presentation to the participant or legal representative that is understandable to the participant that describes the entire content of the English version of Informed Consent.
 If the translator is a member of the research team, he/she may also serve as the person obtaining consent, however, another independent person who understands both languages must sign as the witness.
-The translator signs the English Informed Consent document and the Short Form Consent.
+The translator signs the English Informed Consent document and the short form consent.